Code-Institute-Submissions/paldean-gym-guide/README.md

 6. Refresh the page and a notification will display that your site is now live and click the visit site option.
 ![Instructions](assets/images/github-pages.PNG)

+The live link to the website can be found [here](https://louiseconlon11.github.io/paldean-gym-guide/)

 ## Credits

 ### Code